wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 The DSA keycap profile is quite short, completely uniform across all keys, and has a very comfortable spherical sculpt on the keycaps.

-This means that you can mix and match they keycaps anywhere you like as long as the size is the same.
+This means that you can mix and match the keycaps anywhere you like as long as the size is the same.
 So you if you want to try out Dvorak you can actually swap the keycaps around.

 There is a niche profile called XDA which is very similar but slightly taller and a little less sloped along the sides.

 ## Keycap thoughts

-You can't go wrong with the classic OEM profile, and many keyboards come with that type preinsatlled, so you're likely going to get to try it.
+You can't go wrong with the classic OEM profile, and many keyboards come with that type preinstalled, so you're likely going to get to try it.
 But I personally find the DSA profile to be pretty comfortable, and it's very easy to transition between DSA and a laptop keyboard, especially if you choose one of the smaller form factors.

 ## Suggested starter equipment